Our Approach

 At some point, I had to decide what kind of builder I wanted to be.
 The kind who builds fast and moves on, or the kind who can drive past a house ten years later and still be proud of the work.

 It also means we don't take shortcuts.
 We plan carefully.
 We build in enough margin to do the work right, not just fast.
-We work with subcontractors who care about their craft, not the ones who bid the lowest because they're cutting corners somewhere you can't see yet.
+We work with tradespeople who care about their craft, not the ones who bid the lowest because they're cutting corners somewhere you can't see yet.

 What this looks like in central Iowa